PhanDo19/DownLoadYoutube/README_BATCH_DOWNLOAD.md

-# YouTube Video Downloader - Batch Download Feature
+# Multi-Platform Video Downloader - Batch Download Feature

 ## Overview
-This YouTube video downloader now supports downloading multiple videos from a list of URLs, in addition to single video downloads.
+This video downloader now supports downloading multiple videos from YouTube, TikTok, and Douyin platforms, in addition to single video downloads.

 ## New Features

+### 1. Multi-Platform Support
+- Download from YouTube, TikTok, and Douyin
+- Automatic platform detection and optimization
+- Platform-specific download settings

-### 1. Batch Download from URL List
+### 2. Batch Download from URL List
-- Download multiple YouTube videos at once
+- Download multiple videos at once from different platforms
 - Simply paste a list of URLs (one per line) in the text area
-- Automatic validation of YouTube URLs
+- Automatic validation of supported platform URLs
 - Progress tracking for each video
 - Error handling for individual failed downloads